-The NRA has not set the rules for migration.
+114 The NRA has not set the rules for migration.
 The SMPO did.

-Tebruary 2010 ANACOM decision in what regards to pre-notice periods of migration of local loops and regarding pre-notice of MDF closure.
+115 February 2010 ANACOM decision in what regards to pre-notice periods of migration of local loops and regarding pre-notice of MDF closure.
 In the context of the former March 2017 market 3a (2014) analysis those rules were maintained.

-112 The copper regulation will be discontinued.
+&lt;sup>116 The copper regulation will be discontinued.
 See M1/2020 analysis performed by ANACOM and published in December 2023.